DJDSTr01/Cabbage-AI-search-Engine/README.md

         ```
     *   **Edit `.env`:** Open the `.env` file and replace the placeholder values (like `your_mistral_api_key_here`) with your actual API keys.
     *   **Usage:**
         *   The `MISTRAL_API_KEY` is used by the core Cabbage library for optional enhanced summarization.
-If left blank, this step is skipped.
+While an API key is needed, Mistral provides a free tier sufficient for typical usage of this feature, making it free to use.
+If left blank, this enhanced summarization step is skipped.
         *   Other keys (`OPENAI_API_KEY`, `ANTHROPIC_API_KEY`) are needed only if you run the corresponding LLM tool examples in the `examples/` directory.

 2.  **Configuration File (`cabbage/config.json`):**